 We’re always on the lookout for low-stress ways to make big batches of wholesome, comforting food that keep well in the refrigerator, and that we can eat all week.
-Traditional Shepard’s Pie comes to us by way of England, and is a casserole made with almost any combination of ground lamb and vegetables including peas, carrots and corn, topped with a smooth, creamy layer of hearty mashed potatoes that crisps up in the oven and turns golden brown.
+This Irish favorite is a casserole made with almost any combination of ground lamb and vegetables including peas, carrots and corn, topped with a smooth, creamy layer of hearty mashed potatoes that crisps up in the oven and turns golden brown.
 Each satisfying scoop yields a complete dinner that combines velvety layers of potatoes, perfectly crisped in places, with seasoned meat and vegetables in a soothing casserole that warms your very soul.
 Shepard’s pie is pure comfort food, and it’s easier to make than you may think.

 For anyone undergoing treatment for cancer, including chemotherapy or radiation therapy, this dish can be a go-to, make in advance meal that delivers powerful punches of protein, fat and calories to combat weight loss and muscle deterioration, in an easy-to-eat package that is ideal for anyone suffering from the mouth tenderness or sores sometimes associated with treatment.

 We love the pleasant, earthy flavor of seasoned ground lamb in a shepard’s pie, but you can easily substitute an equal portion of ground beef for a milder (and more budget-friendly!) dish.

 Easy Shepard’s Pie with Ground Lamb

 - 1 1/2 pounds potatoes, peeled and quartered

 - 2 tablespoons canola oil

 - 3 carrots, peeled and diced